 Today I have the honor of featuring another fabulous quilter/sewer in yet another part of the world.
-Hopefully I’ll hit the whole globe in the end. 😉 Viv is the dear creator of my second doll quilt…she figured out that I’m a big Alice fan.
-I’ve been following her work for quite a while now and laugh when I go through her photo stream because I think I’ve commented or liked everyone of her projects.
-If not, I certainly intended too!
+Hopefully, I’ll hit the whole globe in the end. 😉 Viv is the dear creator of my second doll quilt…she figured out that I’m a big Alice fan.
+I’ve been following her work for quite a while now and laugh when I go through her photostream because I think I’ve commented or liked every one of her projects.
+If not, I certainly intended to!
 So enjoy the talented work of this sweet lady.

 Where in the World are You?

-I live in a small rural town called Carterton, in the North Island of New Zealand (you know, the little country next to Australia).
+I live in a small rural town called Carterton, on the North Island of New Zealand (you know, the little country next to Australia).
 Population approx. 5000.
-However we are only 14km from the nearest large town and only 80km to New Zealand’s capital city Wellington.
-We are classed as rural, but are only 3km from the centre of Carterton, so getting to the shops is only a 5 minute drive, but we have all the peace and quiet of the country, with farmland surrounding ours and no close neighbours.
+However, we are only 14km from the nearest large town and only 80km to New Zealand’s capital city Wellington.
+We are classed as rural but are only 3km from the center of Carterton, so getting to the shops is only a 5-minute drive, but we have all the peace and quiet of the country, with farmland surrounding ours and no close neighbors.